-a) Submit annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years.
+• Submit annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years.
 The final progress report should include the graduation date.

-b) Submit SAT or ACT scores that meet the TCSG system minimum requirements.
+• Submit SAT or ACT scores that meet the Technical College System of Georgia minimum requirements.